nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Edit an event to a non-existent event

-   1. Prerequisite: At least 1 event in event list.
-No events with the same name and date as the new edited event.
+   1. Prerequisite: At least one event in the event list.

    2. Test case: `editEvent 1 n/CS2100 finals d/2021-11-20`<br>
-      Expected: Event name and date is edited, time remains the same.
+      Expected: Event name and date are edited, time remains the same.
 Details of new event shown in status message.

 ### Marking event as done

 1. Mark an event as done

-   1. Prerequisite: At least 1 event in event list.
+   1. Prerequisite: At least one event in event list.
 Event must be "Uncompleted".

    2. Test case: `done 1`<br>
-      Expected: First event in event list marked as done.
+      Expected: First event in event list is marked as done.
 Details of completed event shown in status message.

 ### Locating events by name

-1. Find events by event names
+1. Find events by event name

    1. Prerequisite: List all events using the `listEvents` command.
 Multiple events in the event list.

    2. Test case: `findEvent Monthly`<br>
-      Expected: Event list filtered to show only events with "Monthly" in their names.
-Could be empty if no event has "Monthly" in their name.
+      Expected: Event list is filtered to show only events with "Monthly" in their names.
+The list may be empty if no event has "Monthly" in their name.

 ### Filtering events by time

 1. Filter by date only

-   1. Prerequisite: List all events using the `listEvents` command.
-Multiple events in the event list.
+   1. Prerequisite: All events listed using the `listEvents` command.
+At least one event in the event list.
    2. Test case: `filterEvents d/2021-09-30`<br>
       Expected: Events occurring on 30th September 2021 will be shown in the event list.
-Could be empty if no event occurs on this date.
+The list may be empty if no event occurs on this date.

 2. Filter by date and time

-   1. Prerequisite: List all events using the `listEvents` command.
-Multiple events in the event list.
+   1. Prerequisite: All events listed using the `listEvents` command.
+At least one event in the event list.
    2. Test case: `filterEvents d/2021-09-30 t/1200`<br>
       Expected: Events occurring on 30th September 2021 at 1200 will be shown in the event list.
 Could be empty if no event occurs on this date and time.